Business translation – No 13 in a series of articles about translating from Serbian (and other languages) into English

 We recently translated a series of articles on the subject of doing business in Serbia.
 They were for a special edition of a magazine, and they all came together with short deadlines.

 I always wonder why this happens, there was no current news or anything needing haste, but then the press just seems to be like that.
-So the translation was done by five or six translators to meet the deadlines, and I got to edit them all in an attempt to ensure a certain consistency.
+So this business translation was done by five or six translators to meet the deadlines, and I got to edit them all in an attempt to ensure a certain consistency.

 What struck me was just how consistent the translations were, at least in the problematic bits.
 Every time I changed an unfortunate phrase in one article I could be sure to find exactly the same phrase to change in others.
 This suggests that they were not mistakes or even preferences, rather an ingrained erroneous usage that is believed to be good English in the professional community.